 No hardware modifications are necessary to run PPP or SLIP; you can use any serial port.
 Since serial port configuration is not specific to TCP/IP networking, we have devoted a separate chapter to this.
-Please refer to Chapter 4, for more information.
-We cover PPP in detail in Chapter 8, and SLIP in Chapter 7.
+Please refer to Chapter 4, Configuring the Serial Hardware, for more information.
+We cover PPP in detail in Chapter 8, The Point-to-Point Protocol, and SLIP in Chapter 7, Serial Line IP.

-3.6.
 Other Network Types

 Most other network types are configured similarly to Ethernet.
 The arguments passed to the loadable modules will be different and some drivers may not support more than one card, but just about everything else is the same.
-Documentation for these cards is generally available in the /usr/src/linux /Documentation/networking/ directory of the Linux kernel source.
+Documentation for these cards is generally available in the /usr/src/linux/Documentation/networking/ directory of the Linux kernel source.